Aren’t you interested in ways to improve your blog writing skills?

-It breaks my heart when coaches, looking to get their voice out, write super short blog posts.
+It breaks my heart when coaches, looking to get their voice out, write super short, 2 paragraph blog posts.
 What if the website visitor doesn’t know you yet?

 No question, you can break the rules and write short content.
 After all, you’re the boss.

-As you decide which rules to break and which to follow, consider this…
+As you decide which rules to break and which to follow to improve your blog writing skills, consider this…

 What if this blog post is their first introduction to you?
 Have you written enough words so that they think?